By Jestina Blazi – Art in Tanzania internship

 To be called an entrepreneur, the general career trajectory usually looks something like this:

-Willingness and belief are needed to start and be confident.
+Willingness and belief are necessary to initiate and remain confident.

 Ability to start with the small thing you possess and expand it.